 Account restrictions.
-You may request a hardship distribution only from the vested portion of the following accounts:
+You may request a hardship distribution only from the following accounts provided the account is 100% vested:

-- pre-tax deferral accounts - "rollover accounts"
+pre-tax deferral accounts

 In addition, there are restrictions placed on hardship distributions which are made from certain accounts.
-These accounts are the ones set up to receive your salary deferral contributions and other Employer contributions which are used to satisfy special rules that apply to 401(k) plans (such as safe harbor contributions).
+These accounts are the ones set up to receive your salary deferral contributions and other Employer contributions which are used to satisfy special rules that apply to 401(k) FTL ACTIVE 4881212.2 plans (such as safe harbor contributions).
 Generally, the only amounts that can be distributed to you on account of a hardship from these accounts are your salary deferrals.
 The earnings on your salary deferrals and special Employer contributions may not be distributed to you on account of a hardship.
 Ask the Administrator if you need further details.